JhonyDev/JhonyDev-jic-event-management-dj-backend/EXTERNAL_REGISTRATION_API.md

 # External Registration API Documentation

 ## Overview
-This API endpoint allows external forms to register users in the system without requiring a password.
-Users created through this endpoint will need to set up their password later through a separate process.
+This API endpoint allows external forms to register users in the system.
+Users are automatically created with their phone number as the password, allowing them to login immediately after registration.

 ## Endpoint Details